oliviermasson/snapomatic/README.md

 You can run one of those "snapomatic.*" commands with no arguments and see syntax guidance.
 Some utilities must be run as root because they perform root-level storage operations.

+The key to these scripts is the debug option

+## --debug

+The example scripts accept a --debug argument to print more information about what's happening in the workflow.
+They also may print the OS commands being executed and display the stdin and stdout.

+## --restdebug

+The --restdebug argument is especially useful for anyone looking to automate REST.
+This flag will display the REST converation, including API calls, JSON, arguments, and responses.
+It will also show you the polling calls for those APIs that are not synchronous.
+You can use this information in your own scripts, whether you're using Python, Java, or even basic curl.

+# Note

 This is a work in progress.
 If you have questions, please open an Issue and I'll see what I can do to help.

 # Credentials